It’s 11am on a Monday: What have YOU sold?

 Here are 5 easy ways to improve the architecture of your landing page and increase your overall conversion rates, that I bet you can do before you grab your lunchtime coffee.

-**Side note: If you’re thinking “Mike, my conversion rates are already high!”, then my answer would be “No matter how great your conversion rates are, they can always be higher, and your landing page can always be better.”
+**Side note: If you’re thinking “My conversion rates are already high!”, then my answer would be “No matter how great your conversion rates are, they can always be higher, and your landing page can always be better.”

 If you your whole landing page or ad represented a dollar, then your headline would be worth at least 80 cents.